rinto-agilityio/react-training/demo-hook/GraphQL.md

 - Play around [Launchpad GraphQL](https://launchpad.graphql.com/new)
 - Read [Thinking in Graphs](https://graphql.org/learn/thinking-in-graphs/) to get the overview and business logic
+  - With GraphQL, you model your business domain as a graph
+  - On the client: this creates a pattern similar to Object-Oriented Programming: types that reference other type
+  - On the server: since GraphQL only defines the interface, you have the freedom to use it with any backend

 - Front-end benefits if use GraphQL:
   - Describer the shape of object we want to receive from the server
   - Reducing request send to server